Skip to content

 • Shopping behaviours

-If you're launching a sustainable fashion brand, for instance, your audience might be environmentally conscious millennials who value transparency and are willing to pay premium prices for ethical products.
+If you're launching a sustainable fashion brand, for instance, your audience might be environmentally conscious millennials.
+They value transparency and will pay premium prices for ethical products.

 Conduct Thorough Competitor Research

-Analysing your competition isn't about copying—it's about identifying opportunities to differentiate your brand.
-Study both direct and indirect competitors to understand the competitive landscape.
+Analysing your competition isn't about copying.
+It's about finding ways to set your brand apart.
+Study both direct and indirect competitors to understand the landscape.

 Look at: